Ryan Bradley

 Ryan Scott Bradley (born November 17, 1983) is an American former competitive figure skater.
 He is the 2008 Skate Canada International silver medalist, the 2009 Skate America bronze medalist, the 2011 U.S. national champion, and a three-time U.S. Collegiate champion.

 Personal life

 Bradley was born in Saint Joseph, Missouri, and comes from a family of skaters.
 His sister, Becky, is a skating coach and former competitive skater, and his mother is a USFSA judge.

-Bradley studied business at the University of Colorado at Colorado Springs.
-He is a volunteer at the Broadmoor Skating Club and a coach at the Colorado Springs World Arena.